Holy Paladin Healing Guide

 - Holy Avenger will allow you to, for the duration of the ability, generate nearly endless amounts of Holy Power for use with Light of Dawn and Word of Glory.

-- Sanctified Wrath extends the duration of Avenging Wrath and reduces the cooldown on Holy Shock.
+- Sanctified Wrath extends the duration of Avenging Wrath and reduces the cooldown (and increases the effect) on Holy Shock.

 Holy Paladin Gems